Stella Rigon: Adelaide United, 2020-21

-Post retirement from WNPL, Stella Rigon commenced an off field role with AUFC for the 2020–21 season.
-Under the guidance of head coach, Adrian Stenta, Stella assisted with training and mentoring players.
-Due to the departure of a squad member towards the end of the season, Stella Rigon accepted a playing contract as a top up player.
+Post-retirement from WNPL, Stella Rigon commenced an off-field role with AUFC for the 2020–21 season.
+Under the guidance of head coach Adrian Stenta, Stella assisted with training and mentoring players.
+Due to the departure of a squad member towards the end of the season, Stella Rigon accepted a playing contract as a top-up player.

 Adelaide United, 2016–17

 On 3 November 2016, Stella Rigon joined Adelaide United.
 She made her debut in a 3–3 draw against Melbourne Victory.
 She scored the opening and first goal for Adelaide United in Round 1.

-Adelaide United FC (W League) Stella Rigon First Game.
+Adelaide United FC (W League) Stella Rigon's first game.
 First Goal.

 Adelaide Uni Soccer Club

-Post Adelaide United (W-League)- 2020–21 season, Stella continued to train with Adelaide Uni in preparation of a possible continuation of her off-field role with Adelaide United.
-Mid WNPL Season, Adelaide Uni approached Stella Rigon and asked if she would consider putting her playing retirement on hold and assist the WNPL Senior Team in an on field role to mentor and support the emerging talent.
+Post Adelaide United (W-League)- 2020–21 season, Stella continued to train with Adelaide Uni in preparation for a possible continuation of her off-field role with Adelaide United.
+Mid-WNPL season, Adelaide Uni approached Stella Rigon and asked if she would consider putting her playing retirement on hold and assist the WNPL Senior Team in an on-field role to mentor and support the emerging talent.
 Stella accepted the offer and started playing.

 Metro United Women's Football Club

-In the 2017 WNPL off season Stella Rigon joined Metro United Women's Football Club for the 2018 WNPL season under the guidance of senior WNPL coach Marie Spagnoletti.
-Season 2018 also saw [Metro United Women's Football Club] secure the services of W-League and South Korean WK League side Hwacheon KSPO player Racheal Quigley, Nicole Calder, and Kelsey Zafirids 2016–17 [Adelaide United FC] squad member and 2017 captain for [Campbelltown City] WNPL squad.
-At the Annual MUWFC Awards, Stella Rigon received the coach's award for season 2018.
+In the 2017 WNPL off-season, Stella Rigon joined Metro United Women's Football Club for the 2018 WNPL season under the guidance of senior WNPL coach Marie Spagnoletti.
+The 2018 Season also saw [Metro United Women's Football Club] secure the services of W-League and South Korean WK League side Hwacheon KSPO player Racheal Quigley, Nicole Calder, and Kelsey Zafirids, a 2016–17 [Adelaide United FC] squad member and 2017 captain for the [Campbelltown City] WNPL squad.
+At the Annual MUWFC Awards, Stella Rigon received the coach's award for the 2018 season.

-In 2018 Metro United appointed Tony Scalzi as the senior coach of the WNPL team to replace incumbent Marie Spagnoletti whom moved into a director's role with Metro United.
-In 2019 Stella Metro United announced that Stella Rigon would be the WNPL captain for season 2019.
+In 2018, Metro United appointed Tony Scalzi as the senior coach of the WNPL team to replace incumbent Marie Spagnoletti whom moved into a director's role with Metro United.
+In 2019, Stella Metro United announced that Stella Rigon would be the WNPL captain for the 2019 season.
 Stella continued as captain of the WNPL side for the 2020 season.
 At the conclusion of the 2019 WNPL season, Metro United finished the home and away season in fourth place.
-During the finals series, Metro United defeated WNPL sides, West Adelaide and Salisbury Inter to progress to the grand final on 9 October 2020 against Adelaide City's WNPL side.
+During the finals series, Metro United defeated WNPL sides West Adelaide and Salisbury Inter to progress to the grand final on 9 October 2020 against Adelaide City's WNPL side.
 On 9 October 2020, Metro United defeated Adelaide City to take out the Championship for 2020.
 In 2020, Metro United defeated Adelaide City 2–1 to take out the Championship for that year.

 On 12 October 2020, Stella announced her retirement from the WNPL after a 22-year playing career.